BoshraJaber/reading-notes102/read6.md

 * Inline elements flow within the text and do not start on a new line.

 ### CSS Associates Style rues with HTML elements
-In other words, we can add CSS rules to our HTML elements in order to cuztimize them the way we desire!
+In other words, we can add CSS rules to our HTML elements in order to customize them the way we desire!
  Here is an example of a CSS rule applied to a HTML element:
 ![A example CSS rule](https://puzzleweb.ru/en/images/css/1_1.png)